getcarina/getcarina.com/_best-practices/container-ecosystem-openshift.md

   the community while
   benefiting from the enhancements that open source brings to the table.

+### OpenShift and Kubernetes

-With Kubernetes really paving the way as the standard for container orchestration in the Docker world, RedHat has taken the stance with the next release of their products, version 3, to really focus, adopt and build on Kubernetes.
+With Kubernetes really paving the way as the standard for container orchestration in the Docker world, RedHat has taken the stance with the newest release of OpenShift, version 3, to really focus, adopt and build on Kubernetes.
 In doing so, RedHat is not only betting on Kubernetes as the future of container orchestration, along with the rest of the community, but they are allowing themselves to leverage